Virbac Group

 Strategy, risk and reporting on antibiotics

 A.1.3.
 Virbac provides a partial breakdown of its revenue from antibiotics.
-The company reports that its revenue from antibiotics for pigs and poultry amounts to €32 ($34.7) million and revenue from bovine antibiotics amounts to €86 ($93.2) million in 2022.
-The company highlights that its pigs/poultry antibiotic sales have declined by 9.9% and that it's the bovine antibiotic segment has grown 3.2% from 2021.
-Note that its total revenue from antibiotics from farm animals has decreased from an estimated 11% to approximately 9.7% from 2022 to 2021.
-These percentages, however, are likely to be higher as Virbac does not disclose the revenue from antibiotics for aquaculture.
+The company reports that its revenue from antibiotics for pigs and poultry amounts to €32.4 million and revenue from bovine antibiotics amounts to €97 million in 2024.
+These are not broken down by geography or WHO category.
+The company does not disclose the revenue from its antibiotics for aquaculture.

 Applying a consistent sales and marketing approach in line with best practice operating market

 A.2.2.
 The company has not publicly considered voluntarily removing indications for growth promotion and prophylaxis from the labels of antibiotics, where not required by law.
+In South Africa, Virbac continues to sell Promote®, for improving the rate of mass gain and feed efficiency in pigs, layer birds and broilers.
+This product contains tylosin which is considered a CIA by the WHO.

 A.2.4.
-It is unclear if sales incentives are tied to the volumes of antibiotics sold.
-The company does not provide disclosure on sales incentives.
+The company does not disclose if sales incentives are tied to the volumes of antibiotics sold.

 Manufacturing and Production